Ramozz/Point-Cloud-Classification-and-Volume-Estimation/README.md

 - Visualizer;
 - SacSegmentation;
 - Conditional Removal.
-which can serve as useful examples for teaching how to use other functions of the open source library.
+Which can serve as useful examples for teaching how to use other functions of the open source library.